 Some essential oils are naturally comprised of molecules that are calming and can help promote relaxation and sleep.
-Essential oils are not a cure for serious or ongoing sleep disturbances, but they do offer the potential of helping you relax, fall asleep and stay asleep.
-I have personally experienced significant benefit in using essential oils, particularly the essential oils mentioned on this page, to help me relax and fall asleep.
+Essential oils are not a cure for serious or ongoing sleep disturbances and they should not be treated or used as a substitute for proper medical care, but they do offer the potential of helping you relax, fall asleep and stay asleep.
+I have personally experienced benefit in using essential oils, particularly the essential oils mentioned on this page, to help me relax and fall asleep.

 Below is a list of the 15 essential oils that tend to be naturally relaxing.
 Be sure to scroll down the page to learn how to best use essential oils to help promote sleep and to view helpful tips.

 Top 15 Essential Oils That Can Help Promote Sleep

 - Black Spruce

 - Ho Wood